March 21, 2021

 Gingivitis is the first stage of gum disease that results in bleeding and sensitivity.

-Nonetheless, the process can be reversed with scaling and root planning, which is available.
+Nonetheless, the process can be reversed with scaling and root planning, which are available.

 If you are experiencing such symptoms, you can make an appointment at Kirkland Premier Dentistry on a weekday or weekend as well.
 We also give tips on how to floss in the right way.

 Regular flossing can not only help remove food particles from anywhere in the mouth but also remove plaque that is built up in between any two teeth.

 Also Read: Do You Suffer From Tooth Sensitivity?